minektur/bashcpio/README.md

 https://people.freebsd.org/~kientzle/libarchive/man/cpio.5.txt

-Notes:  In the long run, I could probably do without dirname, but something that handles chunks of a binary file (dd) and mkdir (-p) dont seem to be implementable with only bash builtins.
+Notes:  Something that handles chunks of a binary file (dd) and mkdir (-p) dont seem to be implementable with only bash builtins.
+Similarly, modifying file attributes has no real equivalent, though I might swing some perms with umask manipulation.

 "real" end goal here?  add a centos target to "crouton" for chromebooks, of which this is a tiny, but necessary piece.